ayushthe1/streak/README.md

 # Streak

 This is scalable chat website built using Golang, designed to provide real-time messaging, file sharing, semantic search, and AI chatbot functionalities.
 The application is containerized using Docker Compose and deployed on Google Cloud Platform (GCP).
-Try it out here : https://streak.ayushsharma.co.in/
+Try it out here (not live now due to cloud cost) : https://streak.ayushsharma.co.in/

 ## Architecture